2021 West Coast Conference women's basketball tournament: Venue

-For the thirteenth consecutive year, the 2021 WCC Tournament will be held in the Orleans Arena.
+For the thirteenth consecutive year, the 2021 WCC Tournament was held in the Orleans Arena.
 When the Orleans Arena is set up for basketball games, the seating capacity is 7,471.
-The tournament is scheduled to be held at the Orleans Arena at least until 2022.
+The tournament is scheduled held at the Orleans Arena at least until 2022.
 The Orleans Arena is located at the 1,886 room Orleans Hotel and Casino about 1 mile west of the Las Vegas Strip.
 The tickets for the WCC Tournament typically sell out quickly.
 Due to the COVID-19 pandemic, no fans were permitted to attend the tournament for the year 2021.